Foliage and fruits (Liu 1970 [as T. celebica]).

 Cephalotaxus sumatrana Miq.
 1859

 We have the usual Taxus problem here; whether morphologically similar taxa should be distinguished as species, varieties, or otherwise.
-This treatment follows de Laubenfels (1988) in designating a single species of Asian yew where Farjon (1998) sees five (T. chinensis, cuspidata, fuana, sumatrana, wallichiana), all with disjunct distributions.
-Further work on the taxon (the last comprehensive study was in 1976) is clearly required.
+This treatment follows de Laubenfels (1988) in designating a single species of Asian yew where Farjon (1998) sees five (T. chinensis, cuspidata, fuana, sumatrana, wallichiana), all with disjunct distributions; T. calcicola L.M.
+Gao & Mich.
+Möller has since also been described from this complex.

 Evergreen shrub or tree to 14 m tall, wide and bushy when cultivated.
 "Leaves linear-lanceolate, falcate, spirally arranged, spreading in two ranks, about 1.2-2.7 cm. long, 2-2.5 mm. broad, abruptly pointed at the apex, the base decurrent, yellowish green above, pale green beneath.
 Seeds drupe-like, the fleshy arillate coat reddish at maturity, ripening in the first season (November).
 Trunk bark grayish red, with flimsy longitudinal commissure-like chinks, exfoliating in irregular flakes and leaving scars with dachytogram-like streaks on the trunk, flakes about 1.5 mm. thick; lenticels inconspicuous; outer bark about 0.4-1.6 mm., membranous or fibrous, with a reddish brown to orange yellow cross-section; phelloderm more or less conspicuous; inner bark 0.5-0.8 cm. thick, pink finely fibrous; freshly cut cambium and newly formed phloem colorless, transparent, becoming pale orange yellow after cutting.
 Freshly cut sapwood pale apricot yellow, wood rays inconspicuous" (Liu 1970 [as T. celebica]).